sparsity-group/sparsity-group.github.io/index.md

 Nowak](https://nowak.ece.wisc.edu/).

-Before that, I had graduated from the [University of Minnesota&ndash;Twin Cities](https://twin-cities.umn.edu/) in May 2018 with a B.S. in [Mathematics](https://math.umn.edu/), B.S. in [Computer Science](https://www.cs.umn.edu/), and a minor in [Physics](https://www.physics.umn.edu/).
+Before that, I had graduated from the [University of Minnesota&ndash;Twin Cities](https://twin-cities.umn.edu/) in May 2018 where I received a B.S. in [Mathematics](https://math.umn.edu/), B.S. in [Computer Science](https://www.cs.umn.edu/), and a minor in [Physics](https://www.physics.umn.edu/).
 While I was an undergraduate, I spent